lukablagoje/interspecies-machine-learning/README.md

 Due to potential problems of obtaining human neuronal data, can animal training be used for the purpose of training the classifiers of human neurons?

 # Project overview
+This is a project done in the first year course "Data Mining and Big Data Analytics" at the Department of Network and Data Science at Central European University,

+Sections:
 1. Introduction and data cleaning
 2. Data exploration and PCA
 3. Assesing validity of classes with clustering